skybaks/pyplanet-cup_manager/readme.md

 ## Preset Setup types

+The following default presets are defined:

 * rounds180 / smurfscup / sc
 * rounds240
 * rounds480 / mxlc
 * laps50 / hec
 * timeattack / ta

+If you would like to define your own presets, copy the **local.py** file from the settings folder in this repository into your settings folder for pyplanet.
+Then modify or update it according to your needs.

 ## Supported games and modes